Osiris-Team/HBrowser/README.md

 # HBrowser [![](https://jitpack.io/v/Osiris-Team/HBrowser.svg)](https://jitpack.io/#Osiris-Team/HBrowser)

-Puppeteer/Playwright in Java with focus on ease of use and high-level methods.
+Headless/full Java browser with support for downloading files, working with cookies, retrieving HTML and simulating real user input.
+Possible via Node.js with Puppeteer and/or Playwright.
+Main focus on ease of use and high-level methods.
 Add this to your project with [Maven/Gradle/Sbt/Leinigen](https://jitpack.io/#Osiris-Team/HBrowser/LATEST) (Java 8 or higher required).